mdn/curriculum/curriculum/README.md

 Students should use the sections below to determine what they should learn.
 Their learning list should include all the core modules but additionally could include one or more extension modules, based on their desired specialization.
 For example, they may wish to have more of a front-end design focus or more of a JavaScript programming focus.

-Once a student has the list of topics they are going to learn, they should go forth and learn them, via self-study, taking a course or bootcamp to teach them, or a combination.
+Once a student has the list of topics they are going to learn, they should go forth and learn them, via self-study, taking a course or boot camp to teach them, or a combination.
 Either way, upon completing a conforming course, students should be able to pass an examination that tests their knowledge of the topics they have studied.

 ### Educators

 Educators should cover the core modules in their courses, along with any extensions that suit the specializations they want to focus on.
-In addition, they could also choose to add their own extension modules alongside the MDN curriculum core/extensions
+In addition, they could also choose to add their own extension modules alongside the MDN curriculum core/extensions.

 Educators are advised to check their sources carefully to make sure the techniques they teach are current, and that they don't teach any bad practices.
 Examples of such bad practices include non-semantic or outdated markup and bad design practices like small or low-contrast text — both of which lead to inaccessible web content.